 In this case, the best way to avoid such a calamity would be to follow a strict maintenance plan.

-How to Prevent Water Heater Noise
+Prevent Your Water Heater From Making Noise in the Future

 If you’re thinking about installing a new heater, you have a chance to do it all right!
 You’ll be able to prevent most of the issues we’ve been talking about by following some common-sense rules: